jasminehn/jasminehn/README.md

 - 🚀 I'm currently a Software Engineering Intern at NASA Jet Propulsion Laboratory
 - 👩🏾‍💻 I studed computer science at John Carroll University
 - 👀 I’m interested in software development, UX/UI design, cybersecurity, XR, and machine learning
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning Three.js
 - 💭 Let's get to know each other!

 `❀ Under construction!
 I am currently working on moving all of my school and personal projects to this GitHub account ❀`